mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

 N_Cs is a time parameter related to :ref:`Consecutive Frame (CAN Packet) <knowledge-base-can-consecutive-frame>` transmission by a sender.
-It is measured from the end of the last CAN Packet transmission (either received :ref:`Flow Control <knowledge-base-can-flow-control>` or transmitted :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`), till the reception of a confirmation that :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` was received by a receiver.
+It is measured from the end of the last CAN Packet transmission (either received :ref:`Flow Control <knowledge-base-can-flow-control>` or transmitted :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`), till the start of :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` transmission.

 Performance requirement:
   A sending entity is obliged to transmit :ref:`Consecutive Frame <knowledge-base-can-flow-control>` packet before value